w8tcha/CKEditor-WordCount-Plugin/README.md

     // Whether or not to include Html chars in the Char Count
     countHTML: false,

+    // Whether or not to include Line Breaks in the Char Count
+    countLineBreaks: false,

     // Maximum allowed Word Count, -1 is default for unlimited
     maxWordCount: -1,